-The following notices and statements are used in this manual.
-They are listed below in order of increasing severity of potential hazards.
+Notes, cautions, and warning statements may be used in this document.
+They are listed in the order of increasing severity of potential hazards.

-A note provides a tip, guidance, or advice, emphasizes important information, or provides a reference to related information.
+A Note provides a tip, guidance, or advice, emphasizes important information, or provides a reference to related information.